-Baggage Tracking is part of the IATA End to End baggage program that aims to improve efficiencies in baggage handling operations to meet the changing demands of passengers as the air transport industry is set to double in size by 2035.
+Baggage Tracking is a program that aims to improve efficiencies in baggage handling operations to meet the changing demands of passengers as the air transport industry is set to double in size by 2035.

-According to Resolution 753 in effect from June 2018, airlines must track baggage at four key points in the baggage journey as follows:
+Resolution 753 principles require that airlines track baggage at four key points in the baggage journey: